Gabriola’s parks and reserves

 Please note that the saltmarsh behind the beach, which provides important bird habitat, is on private land.

-RDN Parks Services administers regional parks and reserves, and community parks on Gabriola Island.
+RDN Parks Services administers regional and community parks and reserves on Gabriola Island for the Regional District of Nanaimo.
 Our electoral area is Area B, which includes Gabriola, Mudge, and De Courcy Islands.
 Our area’s Parks and Open Spaces Advisory Committee (POSAC) includes community representatives, and has a program of park development and maintenance.

 In 2002, after a successful referendum, the RDN borrowed $500,000 to purchase from the Coastal Community Credit Union the land now called Cox Community Park.
 At the same time, they spent another $500,000 of regional park funds to buy what became Descanso Bay Regional Park.
 The two parks occupy the same roughly rectangular block of land although they are administered differently within the RDN.